This Is War: Promotion and release

 BioWare has announced that the soundtrack of Dragon Age: Origins contains the song "This Is War", as the title track.
 The track made its world debut in the game before the release of the album.
 Steve Schnur, Worldwide Executive of Music and Music Marketing at Electronic Arts described working with Thirty Seconds to Mars:

 "EA has always had a forward-thinking relationship with Thirty Seconds to Mars and we are overwhelmed with excitement about the band's involvement and creative contribution to Dragon Age: Origins.
 This exciting song debut exemplifies our continued commitment to working with great bands that move the needle to where music is going."

 Jared Leto commented, "We always try to push the envelope both in the entertainment world and the media, and our title track to debut in a game of this caliber is one of the best ways to bring our music to fans around the world.
 We've come a long way from having to rely solely on radio to approach and engage music fans, and Dragon Age: Origins is the perfect game to do this with."

 This Is War features 2,000 different album covers featuring individual photos of fans from around the world.
 The band asked fans to submit pictures of themselves, and then selected the 2,000 best images.
 The images were then used as covers for the album itself and shipped randomly to stores around the world.

 Cobra Starship frontman Gabe Saporta revealed to MTV News that he is featured on one of the covers, after sending in a photo and not expecting to be selected.
 Leto's mother also features on a cover.
 There is also a number of other notable persons including manager Irving Azoff and label executives Ron Werre, Greg Thompson, Angelica Cob-Baehler, Colin Finklestein and Bob Semanovich; as well as celebrities Bam Margera, Kat Von D, Conan O'Brien and members of the bands Chevelle and Street Drum Corps.

 The CD booklet, as well as the promotional and digital artwork features a roaring tiger.
 All retail albums include varied sleeves, separate from the booklet, featuring one of the 2,000 different covers.

-The song "Escape" is featured in TV spots and in the trailer for the 2011 film adaption of I Am Number Four.

-The song "This is War" is featured as the opening song on the 2013 anime series Sword Art Online Abridged.